-Below is a sample of Excursions Equity can organise for your trip to Paris - for subject specific excursions have a look at the
+Below is a sample of excursions Equity can organise for your trip to Paris - for subject specific excursions have a look at the

-recommended educational trips for Paris
+recommended educational school trips to Paris

 Built in 1889 and named after is designer Gustave Eiffel, this engineering masterpiece has three levels, all offering incredible views over the ‘City of Lights’.
 Choose from visiting the second floor or going all the way to the top.